 The holiday season is upon us and with it, the hustle and bustle of peak travel season.
 Before you step foot out the door to celebrate seasonal festivities, take a moment to secure your digital devices and keep your personal data out of cybercriminal hands.
-After all, you’re more vulnerable to cyber risks when travelling, especially in today’s digitally connected world.
-Here are eight tips to keep you cyber safe while you’re away from home.
+After all, you’re more vulnerable to cyber risks when traveling, especially in today’s digitally connected world.
+Here are eight tips to keep you cyber-safe while you’re away from home.

 - Be Wary of Public Wi-Fi

 While it may be tempting to connect to public Wi-Fi at your favorite eatery, hotel or airport, doing so opens the door for hackers to access personal info on your device while you’re using a shared network.
 In this vulnerable situation, a hacker, acting as a man in the middle, can gain access to all information from your internet activity such as online payment info, emails, login credentials and photos.
 It also provides an avenue for threat actors to distribute malware on your computer.
 Once a hacker has your personal info, they can act on your behalf and log in to your personal accounts.
 To remedy this security concern, turn your Wi-Fi off when not in use and disable your device from auto-connecting to Wi-Fi and Bluetooth.
 This provides an additional layer of security, plus it extends the battery life on your device.
 If you absolutely must use public Wi-Fi, don’t access personal messages or browse sites that require a login.
 Disconnect quickly when you finish your session.

 Turn to a VPN to maintain a secure connection while you’re on the go and away from your home or office network.
 A VPN will encrypt your website traffic, so hackers can’t see the sites you’re browsing—making you a harder target for hackers who are looking for an easy victim.